The64thGamer/cheeseepedia/content/8j8481mwjcelp1k2/content.md

-***Queenie / Mini Mozzarella* was an animatronic created for the [Wolf Pack 5] show and debuted at the 1978 IAAPA.
-She uses the same mask mold as [Grandma Bear (Animatronic)]/Beatrice from the [Bear Country Jubilee] and a nearly identical mech as Mama Grandbags from the [Hard Luck Bears].**
+***Queenie / Mini Mozzarella* was an animatronic created for the [Wolf Pack 5] show and debuted at the 1978 IAAPA.She uses the same mask mold as [Grandma Bear (Animatronic)]/Beatrice from the [Bear Country Jubilee] and a nearly identical mech as Mama Grandbags from the [Hard Luck Bears].**

 ## History